edisedis777/Sales-Performance-Dashboard/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

----

-**Created with ❤️ for Analytics Enthusiasts**